ApiTheory/httpsql/README.md

 - update the project with the new data using the ID that was retrieved in the first operation; check to make sure only 1 record was updated; throw an error if no rows were updated or too many rows were updated.
 - return the data from the updated project.

 In addition to throwing exceptions, onExpectationFailure can just equal 'stop.'
-If that happens, then the entire transaction is commited up to that point, but no additional commands will execute.
+If that happens, then the entire transaction is commited up to that point, but no additional commands will execute.  onExpectationFailure can also be a plain object to deliver custom error messages.

-A nice feature of the HttpSql response is that every step taken within the transaction is documented.
+A nice feature of the HttpSql response is that every step taken within the transaction is documented by the response.
 This can be saved for audit purposes and just general debugging.

 ## Learn More

 Visit the [HttpSql website](http://www.httpsql.com) to view complete documentation.
 There is also an [HttpSql playground](https://www.httpsql/htpsql-playground) to test out your own requests.

+## Examples

+Check out the examples directory to see how the same API calls are easily made against Postgres and Sqlite.

 ## Future Roadmap